 A product liability event can cause third parties to incur significant additional costs.
 These additional costs may include investigation and cleaning costs, additional transportation to retrieve or move affected stock, overtime to deal with the repercussions of the incident, additional storage costs for segregation of affected stock and product disposal costs.
 For all claimed costs, a detailed costing exercise should be undertaken to confirm the submitted costs are supported by appropriate documentation to evidence the costs have been incurred.
 It is important to gain an understanding of the claimant company’s operations, and to review the management accounts, if possible, to verify the additional costs would not have been incurred irrespective of the incident.

 It is also common to be presented with a claim for management time from the claimant company.
 This is typically a fixed cost and would be excluded from our measure of the loss as it does not strictly represent an incremental cost.
 However, in claims of this nature, this is often paid by the insured due to commercial pressure between the claimant and the insured.

 Loss of Gross Profit

-In some cases, the incident may prevent the claimant company from supplying product to its own customers for a period of time, potentially leading to the submission of a claim for loss of gross profit.
+In some cases, the incident may prevent the claimant company from supplying products to its own customers for a period of time, potentially leading to the submission of a claim for loss of gross profit.
 As with any loss of profits calculation, it is important to consider what the company’s sales level would have been had the incident not occurred.
 Depending on the nature of the business and the length of time that sales are impacted, different factors may need to be considered such as weather, competition or planned changes in product offering.
 A detailed review of sales of other products may also be necessary to evaluate potential mitigation through sales of other products as “substitutes” for the affected product(s).
 In our experience with product liability claims, the claim for loss of gross profit is often poorly supported and theoretical in nature, meaning it is important to be able to reach reasonable conclusions with limited documentation.